dreamcatcher-tech/network/Inbox/2025-01-16 1658 the purpose of git in artifact.md

 So lineage and files seem very related.

 Git is really just a way to structure data in blobs so that we have lineage.
 Plus giving this connectivity.

+A snapshot / tip layer is stateful, whereby it holds the live data within it.

+Snapshot should track is dirty based on what it has read ? or should its object cache hold this ?

+So tip seems to be passing thru everything in the lineage provider, except it intercepts commit() and puts in its own change data.